tzolkincz/simple-gorilla-perf-test/README.md

 # simple-gorilla-perf-test

 Minimal working example for mesuring Gorilla [1] compression throughput as implemented in ODS Beringei [2].
+This code compress only values not timestamps.

 ## Dependencies
 Same as Beringei [2] plus google benchmark [3].